barharding/stock-analysis/README.md

 ### Changes to the Looping Pattern & Use of Arrays

+In the **_YearAllStockAnalysis_** module the original code uses two *For loops* with the second *For loop* nested to loop through the rows of data.
+The outer loop will loop to the first ticker(0) and then will go into the inner loop.
+The inner loop does three things at each of the 3013 rows.
+First it will total the volume for each row that equals the ticker.
+It also determines the starting price and ending price.
+Followed by writing the values to the worksheet for the ticker as well as  increment to the next ticker by adding 1.
+At this final step the outer loop begins again with the Ticker+1, repeats the cycle until it finishes at Ticker(11).
+Each time the outer loop finishes it must write to the worksheet before it can move to the next ticker.
+This stop, print, clear the variable and start anew for the next iteration has the effect of making the code run slower.

 **_Figure 7: Original For Loop & Embedded loop_**

 ![original embedded for loop](/original_code_nested_for_loop.png)

+The **_AllStockAnalysisRefactored_** module **_Figure 8_** shows the code refactored leveraging the following four arrays:
+- tickerIndex
+- tickerVolumes
+- tickerStartingPrices
+- tickerEnding Prices

+The For Loop performs the following steps:
+1. The counter is set to iterate through the rows
+2. The currticker variable is set to the current ticker by the tickerIndex array which is incremented by the tickercounter
+3. at the first row, it checks to see if the cells

 **_Figure 8:Refactored Single Loop_**